 The Good People Meeting The REFUFIN team organized a thankyou event to honor all the volunteers who have contributed their time and effort over the past year.
-This special occasion took place at the Helsinki Mission, serving splendid as a celebration of volunteers' our invaluable commitment and hard work.
+This special occasion took place at the Helsinki Mission, servina splendid as a celebration of volunteers' our invaluable commitment and hard work.
 Remarkably, for some volunteers, this event marked the first opportunity to meet in person, evoking a wave of emotions and a strong sense of community.
 During the event, the impact of the volunteers' work was highlighted by presenting feedback, videos of gratitude, and thank-you letters from Ukrainians who received assistance from REFUFIN volunteers last year.
 These heartfelt messages adorned the walls of one room, serving as a reminder to all volunteers of the meaningfulness of their work.
-After visiting the room, many shared warm and tears of joy themselves.
-These heartfelt messages adorned the walls of one room. reminding all volunteers of significance of the work they do.
+After visiting the room, many shared warm hugs and tears of joy among themselves.
 During the event, we also celebrated the joining of new volunteers to the REFUFIN team.
-We warmly thank each of them for their courage and willingness to and participate be part of the meaningful REFUFIN project.
+We warmly thank each of them for their courage and willingness to participate and be part of the meaningful REFUFIN project.
 Once again, we express our gratitude to everyone who has been an essential part of the REFUFIN project.
-We are truly thankful for your presence and look to continuing our shared forward journey towards a brighter future.
+We are truly thankful for your presence and look forward to continuing our shared journey towards a brighter future.
 Picture: House of Helsinki volunteers, staff, and board members.